 Group health insurance is one of the most affordable types of health insurance coverage.
 It most frequently comes from employers, but organizations can also provide group health coverage.
 Group health is divided into two categories – large group health and small group health.

-What Are The Requirements For Small Group Health Insurance?
+What Are The Requirements For Small Group Health Insurance Plans?

-If you’re an employer, you can get small group health insurance if you have between one to 50 full-time employees.
+If you’re an employer, you can get small group health insurance for your small business if you have between one to 50 full-time employees.
 You will need at least a 70% participation rate in order to keep this.
 Small group health insurance must also be in compliance with the Affordable Care Act.

 As per the Affordable Care Act, the group health plan: